zkSync-Community-Hub/community-code/CONTRIBUTING.md

 ### Create a new section for your guide

+We have a template tutorial folder you can start from!
+You can copy the `/content/tutorials/_new-tutorial-template` to make setting up a new tutorial easy.

 Your new guide should have its own folder under `/content/tutorials`.
 The minimum files your directory should have are the `_dir.yml` and a `10.index.md`.